thingsinmotion/docs/source/includes/_consumers.md

 # Consumers

 Consumers are MQTT clients of the TagPipe Bus.
-The TagPipe Bus leverages the [AWS Iot Core](https://aws.amazon.com/iot-core/features/) Message Broker
+The TagPipe Bus leverages the [AWS Iot Core](https://aws.amazon.com/iot-core/features/) Message Broker.

+## Prerequisites

+To connect to the TagPipe Bus you will need:

+### Consumer details

+1.  **Private Key file** - Available for download after creating a consumer
+1.  **Certificate PEM file** - Available for download after creating a consumer
+1.  **Root CA file** - Available for download after creating a consumer
+1.  **Customer Id** - Available from the Consumer tab

+If you don't yet have these details, you can create them by logging in to your Customer Portal and create a new consumer from the Consumer tab.

+### AWS IoT Device SDK

+You can find and download the SDK here: [AWS IoT Device SDK](https://aws.amazon.com/iot/sdk/)

 ## Connecting